Lebanese Shaabiyat is a super easy Middle Eastern dessert that will wow your guests. Delicate, flaky, creamy and sweet that can never go wrong.

 - 1 teaspoon lime juice.

-Now with a sharp knief cut each cup in half and fill in between with approximately a tablespoon of the ashta cream, then replace the top part again.
+- Now with a sharp knife cut each cup in half and fill in between with approximately a tablespoon of the Ashta cream, then replace the top part again.

-Top the whole thing with another tablespoon of the ashta and garnish with some crushed pistashios.
+- Top the whole thing with another tablespoon of the Ashta and garnish with some crushed pistachios.

 - Serve and ...
 Enjoy!!

 I made this for a iftar get together and everyone was so impressed by how simple but great it was.
 The only change I made was that I added coconut flavoring to the ashta and I drizzled the syrup it was fantastic!
 Thank you for the great recipe.

 Hello, I haven't tried your recipe yet but I was wondering isn't better to use the regular phyllo dough for Baklava(Baklawa) because it dries better and it's more flaky?
 I could be wrong.

 Hellani, actually this recipe works both ways.
 Many of my audience though are scared of using phyllo so sometimes I make recipes with puff as it is easier for them, but you are welcome to use phyllo.
 Hope this helps.